tressoldi/MindSwitch/README.md

 -MindSwitchRaspberry.py: the sofware in Python for the use of MindSwitch on the Rasperry

--CalibrationRaspberry.ini: the file wit the parameters to be used by the MindSwitchRaspberry.py
+-CalibrationRaspberry.ini: the file with the parameters to be used by the MindSwitchRaspberry.py